dickschoeller/gedbrowser/README.md

 * clone this repository
 * from the top 'mvn clean install'
-* deploy WAR file to application server
 * place GEDCOM files in /var/lib/gedbrowser
 * create /var/lib/gedbrowser/userFile.csv rows are: username,firstname,lastname,email,password,role,role...
+* deploy WAR file to application server

+As each GEDCOM file is referred to, it will be loaded into your instance of MongoDB.
+More explicit management of data loading is planned for the future.

 ## Tooling